BoE pumps more cash into economy to shore up recovery

 Osborne said the central bank's loose monetary policy continued to play a "critical" role in supporting the economy as he continued his austerity programme, and remained the main tool to respond to changes in the outlook.

-The BoE said improving real incomes were set to support a gradual recovery this year, though tight credit conditions and the government's austerity measures presented headwinds.

-In addition to extending the asset purchases to a total of 325 billion, the central bank held its key interest rate at a record low 0.5 percent.

-Sterling rose to a session high against the U.S. dollar while gilts reversed gains after the BoE decision.
-Gilts dropped further after Greek politicians agreed on debt-cutting steps to secure aid and help the country avert an unruly debt default.
+Sterling rose to a session high against the U.S. dollar while gilts reversed gains on Thursday after the BoE decision.

-The British Chambers of Commerce said that more QE was welcome but that the bank should consider buying other assets than gilts.
-BCC chief economist David Kern also called for an aggressive deregulatory programme alongside a package of credit-easing measures or an SME bank to boost the economy.

-Europe's biggest provider of own-brand household and personal care goods, McBride, said on Thursday that supermarkets are pinning hopes increasingly on these products to lure cash-strapped shoppers.

-BoE governor King has warned that the country faced a long and arduous recovery as the country struggles to deal with the huge amount of debt households piled up before the crisis and the government had to take on to bail out several banks.

-The BoE surprised markets in October by restarting its gilt purchases, going on to buy 75 billion pounds of gilts, largely to shield Britain from the euro zone crisis.
+The BoE surprised markets in October by deciding to restart its programme of gilt purchases funded earlier than expected, going on to buy 75 billion pounds' worth of gilts over four months, largely to shield Britain from the euro zone crisis.

-A majority of analysts polled by Reuters had pencilled in a 50 billion pound injection over three months, and the latest poll showed they expect another dose of the same amount in May, taking the overall total for QE to 375 billion pounds.

 Many economists expect further increases in quantitative easing in May, although they also noted that some policymakers may already have second thoughts about more easing.